nikkilr88/100-days-of-code/log.md

 # 100 Days Of Code - Log Round 2

+### Day 70 (August 8, 2017):

+**Today's Progress**: Followed through and worked on the bootcamp today.
+Finished up with the second auth section.

+**Thoughts:** I am going to go back and review both auth sections before moving forward with the course.

 ### Day 69 (August 7, 2017):

 **Today's Progress**: Still taking a break from the bootcamp.
 I practiced making websites today.